 Companies will often use different gas detectors for different teams: temporary contractors are using single-gas monitors, full-time employees are using multi-gas monitors, and specialty teams are using more advanced gas monitors.
 With so many options, it can be difficult to know that your people are using the best equipment for the job.
 It’s important to know that different gas monitors provide different features, and some monitors may be more useful for your application than others.

 To find the right monitors for your teams, you first need to understand the operational differences among gas detectors.
-A situation can become dangerous if the wrong monitor is used.
+A situation can become dangerous if you use the wrong gas monitor.

 The features people look for in gas monitors can fluctuate with changes in business.
 Bigger refineries with hundreds of employees are often focused on hydrogen sulfide and may seek out single-gas monitors to detect it.
 But when a problem arises—carbon monoxide exposure, oxygen deficiency, or a similar issue—the needs change.
 As the safety culture changes within your company or industry, you may need to use different gas monitors.